RedFeatherXO/Cycloidal_gearbox/README.md

 # Cycloidal_gearbox
 360KV BLDC Cycloidal gearbox fully 3d printed.
-I got 1 Nm of torque but only with a standard ESC, my simpleFOC Mini didnt work and i dont have anything else
+I got 1 Nm of torque but only with a standard ESC, my simpleFOC Mini didnt work and i dont have anything else.

+The Cycloidal Disk where created in Fusion 360 because the program to generate them was better there

 #CAD
 https://cad.onshape.com/documents/449d4445e8c5a86aaa6f39a0/w/e1539db3637c2dfb86d76a85/e/a323455fac2743324b509c93